Reap_and_Sow

 So, I leave you with these final thoughts…

 What opportunities exist post-pandemic, for the development of a more holistic, cross-sector approach to food?
-One that delivers benefits for economic development, job creation, tourism and destination place-making and cultural recovery AND successfully meets carbon, climate change and health related outputs?
+One that delivers benefits for economic development, job creation, tourism and cultural recovery AND successfully meets carbon, climate change and health-related outputs?

 How do we tell a story so powerful that it helps reconnect people to their environment?
 How do we empower every individual (regardless of social-economic background) to be an agent for the change that is needed?
 What does it mean to develop active food citizenship?